 Park and Ride Parking Lots

-For drivers who wish to use the light rail, there are park-and-ride facilities near Mount Herzl, with a multi-storey car park and a first line terminal on its roof at the street level of Herzl Boulevard, a parking lot next to the Ammunition Hill stop and at Pisgat Ze’ev.
+For drivers who wish to use the light rail, there are park-and-ride facilities near Mount Herzl, with a multi-story car park and a first-line terminal on its roof at the street level of Herzl Boulevard, a parking lot next to the Ammunition Hill stop and at Pisgat Ze’ev.
 Parking is free upon presentation of a public transportation ticket.